 • Assuring compliance with other limitations for new permit exempt wells, such as irrigation restrictions and gallons per day consistent with the mitigation provided.

 It is Ecology’s decision on how and when to take enforcement actions regarding mitigation.
 If water use consistently exceeds the quantity covered by mitigation credit Ecology may choose to take enforcement action.
 Many of Ecology’s enforcement actions are based on complaints from other water users.
 In most cases, Ecology is required to provide technical assistance to resolve water users’ compliance problems before responding with formal notices, orders or penalties.

 13. How is the groundwater mitigation obligation determined for a new water right or permit exempt well?

 A mitigation obligation is the impact of the amount of water a new applicant plans to use and therefore is required to mitigate for.

 14. When in the building permit approval process must mitigation be in place?

 • The expected amount of withdrawal stated by the prospective user.

-• For residential indoor use, consumptive use is assumed to be 10 percent.
+• For residential indoor use on a septic system, consumptive use is assumed to be 10 percent.

 • For outdoor use, the consumptive use of irrigation water is assumed to be 90 percent, based on crop irrigation requirements in the Washington Irrigation Guide.
 For example, the crop irrigation requirement for pasture and turf grass in the Sequim area is 19.38 inches.
 The irrigation season runs from April 15 to September 15.